 Why am I required to help with work parties?
 Again, VGSA is a volunteer organization.
 All work completed at the complex and on the fields is the responsibility of our parents, players, coaches and Board members.
 In order for VGSA to maintain low registration costs, we must count on participation from all those involved with the organization.
 The property is owned by the county and is provided for our use as long as VGSA continues to maintain and improve the complex and the surrounding fields.

 Does VGSA have a fundraising commitment?
-Yes, to keep our league fees as low as possible and to continually raise money needed for complex improvements, we do require parents to participate in one fundraiser per season.
-In 2019, we will have players purchase five Papa Murphy Pizza cards totaling $20 through the registration process.
-Parents will get these cards in April to either keep or sell to reimburse themselves for the additional $20 cost.
+No, however to keep our league fees as low as possible we depend on our volunteers.
+VGSA strives to continually raise money needed for complex improvements.
 We may also have a raffle at the end of the season party but purchasing tickets will be optional.